Dinizim/Dinizim/README.md

 # Welcome!
 ## I'm Nicollas!
 Let me present a little about myself :D

-Student | Analysis and System Development (2°semester):robot:
+Student | Analysis and System Development :robot:

 Lover of Technology and coding :heart: